Access IPOs

 Patreon has raised more than $400 million since 2013.

-A sample of venture capital investors includes Allen and Company, Atlas Ventures, Charles River Ventures, Index Ventures, Initialized, New Enterprise Associates, Rothenberg Ventures, SV Angel, Thrive Capital, Tiger Global Management, and Wellington Management.
+A sample of venture capital investors includes Allen and Company, Atlas Ventures, Charles River Ventures, Index Ventures, Initialized, New Enterprise Associates, Rothenberg Ventures, SV Angel, Thrive Capital, Tiger Global Management, Wellington Management, and Sam Altman.

 Here’s a video of CEO Jack Conte celebrating the Series F funding round and explaining where he thinks the creator economy is going over the next ten years.